tendermint/spec/spec/core/state.md

 The `State` object itself is an implementation detail, since it is never included in a block or gossiped over the network, and we never compute its hash.
-The persisence or query interface of of the `State` object is an implementation detail and not included in the specification.
+The persistence or query interface of the `State` object is an implementation detail and not included in the specification.
 However, the types in the `State` object are part of the specification, since the Merkle roots of the `State`objects are included in blocks and values are used during